Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] In Zaphias, head toward the Nobles Quarter for Yuri's **Dark Enforcer** title (Dark Enforcer Part 6).
 - [ ] In Halure, speak with the kids under the tree to get Estelle's **Fairy Tale Weaver** title (Under The Tree Part 3).
 - [ ] In Halure, *after completing the above*, get near the tree for Estelle to learn **Force Field** (Under The Tree Part 4).
 - [ ] In Myorzo, head to the second area.
 Speak with the kid at the lower right to play the Dragon Race.
 Clear Level 3 to get Clones Dew which will power up Baul automatically.
 If you clear Level 5, you can get **Ultimate Red Cape** and Judith's **Super Dragon Rider** title.
-If you have done at least 1,000 Fatal Strike Chains, rest at the inn then speak with the Kid for Judith's **Into The Sky** title (Dragon Race Final Part).
+- [ ] In Myorzo, *after completing the above*, if you have done at least 1,000 Fatal Strike Chains, rest at the inn then speak with the Kid for Judith's **Into The Sky** title (Dragon Race Final Part).

 ### After Fending Off Nordopolica From Threats
 - [ ] In Aspio, head towards the center.
 Rest at the inn at least twice and revisit the center again for Rita to learn **Meteor Storm**.
 If you are to activate this later in the game, go to Halure instead (Spirit Magic Part 1).